How Does 4WD Outperform All Wheel Drive

 However, driving a 4WD vehicle with the Transfer Case engaged full-time is not recommended due to the system’s inability to accommodate different wheel speeds between the front and rear.

-Marketers may attempt to misrepresent AWD as 4WD by adding off-road features.
-So beware of their deception.
+Marketers may attempt to misrepresent AWD as 4WD by adding off-road features, so beware of their deception.
 Ultimately, the effectiveness of an AWD system is heavily influenced by the type and programming of the differential.
-So let’s explore the fascinating world of differentials!
+So, let’s explore the fascinating world of differentials!

 Three types of differentials allow a vehicle’s wheels to rotate at different speeds: